Ladera Center

 ActivitiesCultural, educational, religious and social activities.

-Specific ProgramsShortStay care, LongTerm care, Respite care, Palliative care, Rehabilitation therapy, Physical therapy, Occupational therapy, Speech therapy, Orthopedic Rehabilitation, VA Contracted, On-site Medical Director, On-site Nurse Practitioner, Attending Physicians, Registered Nurses, IV Therapy, Bariatric specialties, Colostomy care, Dementia care, Personal care, Pet therapy, Physiatry services, Podiatry care, Psychiatric services, Vision care, Wound care, Hospice care, Pain management, Case management, Dietary and nutrition needs management, Discharge planning, Individual treatment plans, Heparin therapy, Medication management, Coordinated transportation, Cultural, educational, religious and social activities, Recreation activities, Interpreter services.
+Specific ProgramsShortStay care, LongTerm care, Respite care, Palliative care, Rehabilitation therapy, Physical therapy, Occupational therapy, Speech therapy, Orthopedic Rehabilitation, VA Contracted, On-site Medical Director, On-site Nurse Practitioner, Attending Physicians, Registered Nurses, IV Therapy, Bariatric specialties, Colostomy care, Dementia care, Personal care, Pet therapy, Physiatry services, Podiatry care, Psychiatric services, Vision care, Wound care, Pain management, Case management, Dietary and nutrition needs management, Discharge planning, Individual treatment plans, Heparin therapy, Coordinated transportation, Cultural, educational, religious and social activities, Recreation activities, Interpreter services.

 Pricing & Financial Information